fauxtix/DaisyPets/README.md

 # Daisy Pets 🐶🐱

-A project to manage the day-to-day life of your pets (vaccinations, feed dosage, visits to the vet, examination / analysis documents, etc.).
+A project for helping busy pet owners keep track of the daily and long-term routine care of their pets.

 It uses C# as the development language, and was built using the .Net 7 platform.
 It comprises a web api, a desktop application (windows forms) and a web project (Blazor Server).